rsc1102/Speech-Emotion-Recognition-On-MELD-Dataset/README.md

 <img src="https://github.com/Azithral/Speech-Emotion-Recognition-On-MELD-Dataset/blob/master/Images/CNN_GRU.JPG" width = 500>

+# Take aways:
+* Despite having maximum validation accuracy, 1D CNNs fail to recognize emotions such as sadness, fear and disgust.
+Their simple structure might be limiting their understanding of these complex emotions.
+* None of the models I tested were able to identify the fear.
+This might be due to the complexity of fear emotion being higher than what the models can reasonably comprehend based on features extracted from the available dataset.
+* Proper preprocessing was not possible due to the presence of background laughter in the audio clips.
+* The models are extremely sensitive to hyper parameters and can show varying accuracy results based on the test dataset.

 # Citations:
 S. Poria, D. Hazarika, N. Majumder, G. Naik, E. Cambria, R. Mihalcea.
 MELD: A Multimodal Multi-Party Dataset for Emotion Recognition in Conversation.
 ACL 2019.